So you want to write for us…

 If you want to write a 5,000 word piece for us, then that’s fine too.

-We are looking for at least 1 image used every 250 words.
-More frequent is fine in cases where you will be sharing a “step-by-step” process or where needed.
+We are looking for at least 1 image used every 300-ish words.
+More frequent is fine in cases where you will be sharing a “step-by-step” process or anywhere else that it may be needed.

 Images should not be used forcefully.
 If you happen to find an image from someone else’s website that supports a claim (ex. a chart or food image), then you can link to them either by stating their brand name or using non-anchor rich text.